Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Experiments

 \section{Experiments}

-We conducted comprehensive experiments to evaluate KaSLA and address the following research questions: \textbf{RQ1:} Does KaSLA enhance existing text-to-SQL baselines by improving their schema linking capabilities? \textbf{RQ2:} Does KaSLA demonstrate superior schema linking performance by handling element missing and redundancy? \textbf{RQ3:} Does each component in KaSLA contribute to the overall performance, and is KaSLA an efficient model for real-world text-to-SQL applications?
+We conducted comprehensive experiments to evaluate KaSLA and address the following research questions: \textbf{RQ1:} Does KaSLA enhance existing text-to-SQL baselines by improving their schema linking capabilities? \textbf{RQ2:} Does KaSLA demonstrate superior schema linking performance by handling element missing and redundancy? \textbf{RQ3:} Does each component in KaSLA contribute to the overall performance, and what is the effect of parameter scaling? \textbf{RQ4:} Is KaSLA an efficient model for real-world text-to-SQL applications, especially in terms of its ability to transfer to unseen domains?